Ayush11201/MeriSkill-Data-Analyst/README.md

 - Male is 60% & Female is 40%.
 - Life Science has the maximum employee of  606 followed by Medical & Marketing.
 - The employee who Travel Rarely has maximum employees of 1043.
+# Diabatic Analysis
+Diabetes is a health condition that affects how your body turns food into energy.
+Most of the food you eat is broken down into sugar (also called glucose) and released into your bloodstream.
+When your blood sugar goes up, it signals your pancreas to release insulin.

+Without ongoing, careful management, diabetes can lead to a buildup of sugars in the blood, which can increase the risk of dangerous complications, including stroke and heart disease.
+So that i decide to predict using Machine Learning in Python.